 No Impact.
 There is one public private school (Incarnation Parish School) elementary school, at 123 W. Glenoaks Blvd., located less than one-quarter mile of the project site, and a preschool and daycare (St. Mark's Pre-School & Daycare) located directly across the street from the project site at 1020 N. Brand Boulevard.
 The project would not emit any new hazardous emissions or handle hazardous materials not already associated with the vacant gasoline service station and the vacant automotive repair facility on the project site; on the contrary, the previous gasoline service station and auto repair building will be replaced by a commercial building.
-There may be potential construction related impacts from demolition, but implementation of Mitigation Measure No. 1 (above) would reduce to less than significant.
 Furthermore, as indicated above in Response G-2, the project would be required to comply with all of applicable rules established by the SCAQMD, including Rule 403 and 402, during the construction phase of the project that would prevent dust from migrating beyond the project site.
 Therefore, less than significant impacts are anticipated to occur as a result of the proposed project.